slackapi/deno-slack-sdk/README.md

 [This documentation](https://api.slack.com/automation) has more information on basic and advanced concepts of the Deno Slack SDK.

-If you otherwise get stuck, we're here to help.
+If you get stuck, we're here to help.
 The following are the best ways to get assistance working through your issue:

 - [Issue Tracker](https://github.com/slackapi/deno-slack-sdk/issues?q=is%3Aissue)